Skip to main content

 Sharpening a quill.

 Today, on those rare occasions when I receive a signed note in longhand, it is a singular experience.
 I picture the writer at his desk, pen in hand, composing a personal message just for me.
-The writer might be delighting in the scene that will follow, when I am holding the envelope and imagining its contents.
+The writer might be delighting in imagining the scene that will follow, when I am holding the envelope and contemplating its contents.
 After I open the letter, I hold it in my hands and absorb its words.
 Afterwards, I can stash it in a drawer to join with other companions that I have received in the past.
 Unlike the ethereal iCloud, the desk drawer is a real, live treasure chest that I can see and touch.

 Master writers from the past created their opuses in long hand and in ink.
 How did they do it and get it right?
 Today, this would be an unfathomable task.
 Today, students and the rest of us write and research in a very different way, cutting and pasting our way to the final draft.
-I recall as a high school student learning that Hemingway would tell his wife that when he was staring out the window, he was working.
+I recall as a high school student learning that Hemingway would admonish his wife that when he was staring out the window, he was working.

 I love words and respect those who use them well.
 When I am writing, I often wrestle to find the precise word.
 Is the right word stubborn or tenacious?
 Bossy or assertive?
 Timid or reserved?